dandgerson/rest-api-gui/README.md

 # REST API GUI

+* REST - Representational state transfer
+* API - Application programming interface
+* GUI - Graphical user interface

-This app allows to interact with the test-api service using the simple graphical user interface.
-It has the ability to perform basic requests to the server by simply clicking on the buttons.
-The query result is dynamically displayed in the application's output pane.
+This app allows to interact with the REST API service using the simple graphical interface.
+It has the ability to perform basic requests to the server by interaction with graphical elements.
+The query result is dynamically displayed in the app output pane.

 ## Installation